-The Audit Committee met on four occasions between April 2021 and March 2022, this included Internal Auditors and the NIAO representation (An open invitation is extended to the Northern Ireland Audit Office to attend all meetings).
+The Audit Committee met on five occasions between April 2022 and March 2023 (the December audit committee being adjourned due to a strike action), this included Internal Auditors and the NIAO representation (An open invitation is extended to the Northern Ireland Audit Office to attend all meetings).
 Following each meeting, minutes are circulated and approved by Council.

-The internal audit function for Causeway Coast and Glens Borough Council is provided by both in-house Internal Audit and by Moore NI through an Internal Audit co-sourcing arrangement.
+The internal audit function for Causeway Coast and Glens Borough Council is provided by both in-house Internal Auditor and by Cavanagh Kelly through an Internal Audit co-sourcing arrangement.